inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

 end
 ```

-## Making Requests to Multiple Servers
+#### Making Requests to Multiple Servers
-If you need to make requests to multiple fhir servers, this can be accomplished
+If you need to make requests to multiple FHIR servers, this can be accomplished
-by creating multiple named fhir clients.
+by naming each `fhir_client`.

 ```ruby
 group do